openpnp/openpnp/Fiducials.md

 3. Restart OpenPnP and try to run your fidicual check again.
 4. After you run it there will be a new directory in your `.openpnp` [directory](https://github.com/openpnp/openpnp/wiki/FAQ#where-are-configuration-and-log-files-located) called `org.openpnp.machine.reference.vision.OpenCvVisionProvider` and under that directory will be some images.
 The images show the process of trying to find the fiducials.

-  If you understand computer vision tasks a bit, take a look at the images and see if you can find any problems.
-Common problems are lighting and size related.
-If you can't, please post your images to [the OpenPnP mailing list](http://groups.google.com/group/openpnp) and someone will try to help.
+  If you understand computer vision a bit, take a look at the images and see if you can find any problems.
+Common problems are lighting and template size related.
+If it doesn't help, please post your images to [the OpenPnP mailing list](http://groups.google.com/group/openpnp) and someone will try to help.